Sovereign Independent Samoa Party

 The Sovereign Independent Samoa Party (Faafaletui a le Vaega Faaupufai o le Pulega Aoao Samoa Tutoatasi) is a political party in Samoa.
 The party was established in April 2020 and is led by Fesola'i Logomalieimatagi Tepa Toloa.
 It contested the 2021 Samoan general election.

 The party was officially launched on 2 September 2020.
 It nominated only one candidate for the 2021 election.
-On 11 December 2020 the party announced an electoral alliance with the Tautua Samoa Party and Samoa First Party, under which the parties would support each others candidates in seats where they are not running against one another.
+On 11 December 2020 the party announced an electoral alliance with the Tautua Samoa Party and Samoa First Party, under which the parties would support each other's candidates in seats where they are not running against one another.

-During the 2021 election the party’s sole candidate was unsuccessful, earning a total of 30 votes.
+During the 2021 election the party's sole candidate was unsuccessful, earning a total of 30 votes.